Devizes County House of Corrections: The New Bridewell

 The Devizes County House of Corrections was opened in 1817 after taking seven years to build, and was the replacement for The Old Bridewell.
 It was located on the west side of Devizes, near what is still called Prison Bridge over the Kennet and Avon Canal.

 The prison, designed by Richard Ingleman, was a polygon of brick and stone with the governor's building in the middle.
 There were 210 cells, 16 yards, two infirmaries and a chapel.
 After a report identifying the lesser treatment of women, new cells were built in 1841 for them, as well as a laundry room, day room and separate infirmary.
 From 1823 the prison also featured a treadmill that milled corn outside the prison walls.
 Cells measured 10 feet high, 7½ feet wide and 8½ feet long; women's cells were slightly smaller.
 Labor included treadmilling corn, whitewashing, baking, cooking and cleaning.
 Later additions to the facility include a schoolhouse in 1842, ten additional cells and an extension to the chapel in 1867.

-Devizes Prison again became the only prison in Wiltshire after the closure in 1868 of Fisherton Anger gaol, just outside Salisbury.
+Devizes Prison again became the only prison in Wiltshire after the closure in 1868 of Fisherton Anger jail, just outside Salisbury.
 The prison was handed to the state in 1877.
 Between 1912 and 1914 the prison was used only for prisoners on remand.
 It was a military detention barracks from 1914 until 1920, when it fell completely out of use.
 In 1921 Devizes Prison officially closed.
 The building was sold the next year and demolished in 1927.

 The land where Devizes Prison was located is now covered by a housing estate.
 The only prison in Wiltshire is now HM Prison Erlestoke.